yosus/Cakephp5_TailWind3/README.md

 ## Build TailWind Command

 Command to build style.css **constantly** when template files are changed.
+Call this command at your Cakephp5 root folder (where composer.json file is)
 ```bash
 npx tailwindcss -i  resources/input.css -o webroot/css/style.css --watch;
 ```